 Blessed Be Your Name by Matt Redman, which was featured at my Cursillo weekend.
 I do like it, but felt less attached to it than the other songs so it was dropped too in February 2011.

 While there are still many great songs I could record, there aren’t many left that I feel strongly compelled to record.
-My next 3rd CD featured many originals but I wanted to include some material that is familiar to listeners as well.
+My 3rd CD featured many originals but I wanted to include some material that was familiar to listeners as well.
 Moreover the inclusion of songs by other composers helped to balance out the musical styles on the CD.

 There’s only so many songs that can fit on a CD, 18 or so, but I prefer to limit myself to 15.
 It takes a lot of work (and money) to record each song, so picking the right material is a necessarily thorough process with ongoing reconsiderations.
 I will now elaborate on this process.